Friday-seminar/.github/profile/README.md

 ### Mar 15 -- Altan Erdnigor -- [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction), part II/II

+The second talk in this series will focus on linearization in equivariant cobordism, culminating in the proof of the [Quantization commutes with Reduction](https://en.wikipedia.org/wiki/Quantization_commutes_with_reduction) theorem.

 ### Mar 22 -- [Boris Khesin](https://en.wikipedia.org/wiki/Boris_Khesin) -- Dynamics of [pentagram maps](https://en.wikipedia.org/wiki/Pentagram_map)

 The pentagram map on polygons in the projective plane was introduced by R.Schwartz in 1992 and is by now one of the most popular and classical discrete integrable systems.
 We survey definitions and integrability properties of the pentagram maps on generic plane polygons and their generalizations to higher dimensions.
 In particular, we define long-diagonal pentagram maps on polygons in $\mathbf{RP}^d$, encompassing all known integrable cases.
 We also describe the corresponding continuous limit of such pentagram maps: in dimension d it turns out to be the $(2, d + 1)$-equation of the KdV hierarchy, generalizing the Boussinesq equation in 2D.
 This is a joint work with F.Soloviev and A.Izosimov.

 ### Mar 29 -- no seminar (Good Friday)

+### Apr 5 -- Ilya Karzhemanov -- Surjective rational maps and [del Pezzo surfaces](https://en.wikipedia.org/wiki/Del_Pezzo_surface)

+We consider surjective (not necessarily regular) rational endomorphisms f of smooth del Pezzo surfaces X. We prove that f can have degree bigger than 1 only when $K_X^2 > 5$.
+Some geometric properties of f in the case of other varieties will also be discussed.
+The talk is based on joint works with I. Zhdanovskiy and A. Lekontseva.

 ### TBA -- Bruno Suassuna -- scaling-winding factorization (tropical talk III)